mohammedyaqub/mohammedyaqub/README.md

 ## Hi there 👋 Thank you for looking at profile, I'am mohammed Yaqub :grinning:

-- 🔭 I’m currently working on golang
+- 🔭 I’m currently working on golang for implementing API
 - 🌱 I’m currently learning everything 🤣
-- 👯 I’m looking to collaborate with other C and golang developer
+- 👯 I’m looking to collaborate with other C and golang developer :handshake:
-- 🥅 2022 Goals: Contribute more to Open Source projects
+- 🥅 2022 Goals: Contribute more to Open Source projects  :thumbsup:
 - 🤔 I’m looking for help with docker and kubernetes
 - 💬 Ask me about anything [here](https://github.com/mohammedyaqub/mohammedyaqub/issues)
 - 😄 Pronouns: He/Him